pymedphys/pymedphys/jupyterlab-bundling/README.md

 pip install pymedphys>=0.17.0
 ```

-Create a notebooks directory as well as a `requirements.txt` file, see this
+Create a `notebooks` directory as well as a `requirements.txt` file, see the
-current directory for examples.
+directory that this README is contained within for an example.

 Run the following within that directory: